How to Best Spend 2 Days in Yellowstone National Park

 Day 1 Suggested Timetable for 2 days in Yellowstone National Park

 The timing really depends where you are coming from.
-On my Trek we came from Cody, which was a 3 hour drive away (the drive is beautiful).
+On my Trek we came from Cody, which was a 3 hour drive away, so, get that road trip playlist out for some inspiration.
+PS: the drive is beautiful.
 This timetable can be adapted for those planning on staying in Yellowstone the night before.
 In fact, you fit a stop or two more on the itinerary.

 7.30am Wake Up/Breakfast/Break Down Camp